Lumina-DEX/lumina-permissioned/packages/contracts/order.md

 #### Disadvantage

-Action state has some limitation, batch reducer didn't have same limitations, we need to use o1js and it can be more difficult to implemet some algorithm, maybe we need to settle action state sometimes to prevent from too many data to handle, and any update need to upgrade the smartcontract
+Action state has some limitation, batch reducer didn't have same limitations, we need to use o1js and it can be more difficult to implement some algorithm, maybe we need to settle action state sometimes to prevent from too many data to handle, and any update need to upgrade the smartcontract

 ![Onchain action state schema](https://github.com/Lumina-DEX/lumina-permissioned/blob/feat/permissioned/packages/contracts/order-onchain.png?raw=true)